PhD Columbia University 2004

 My lab is interested in the neural circuitry that underlies behavior.
 Specifically, how does connectivity develop in the young brain and how do mature connections generate behavior?

 Due to the generation of a new powerful approach (“Brainbow”), we can now label populations of cells in many different colors, allowing us to visualize multiple individual components of a complex circuit in unprecedented detail.
 We have applied this approach to the translucent developing zebrafish nervous system, where individual synapses can be visualized over time within the living animal.
 Using multicolor in vivo imaging approaches, we are testing how neural circuits form and function.
 The combination of two powerful approaches – Brainbow and zebrafish – allows us to ask these detailed questions about a complex circuit in the brain of a living, intact animal.

 Our long-term goals are to understand how complex circuits develop and function in the brain.
 On a broader scale, we hope to shed light upon how the brain controls behavior and how this process can go awry in human disease.
-There are certain human disorders that arise when normal cerebellar development goes wrong (for example, in childhood cerebellar ataxias).
-Future directions in the lab will investigate how cerebellar circuits may be perturbed in transgenic zebrafish lines that model human ataxia.
-A better understanding of normal and abnormal cerebellar circuitry will help broaden our understanding of these diseases, and of the important role that the cerebellum plays in human behavior.
+There are certain human disorders that arise when normal nervous system development goes wrong.
+A better understanding of normal and abnormal circuitry will help broaden our understanding of these diseases.

 Publications (* indicates undergraduate author)